NewcastleRSE/WorkshopScheduler/index.md

 - [ ] Feature-Complete Release

 ## Contributing

+### gh-pages Branch
+GitHub Pages containing all documentation about the project.

 ### Main Branch
 Protected and can only be pushed to via pull requests.
 Should be considered stable and a representation of production code.